New England OB/GYN Associates, Inc.

 The patient has the right to expect reasonable safety insofar as NEOGA and the environment are concerned.

 The patient has the right to know the identity and professional status of individuals providing service and to know which physician or other practitioner is primarily responsible for his/her care.
 This includes the patient’s right to know of the existence of any professional relationship among individuals who are providing treatment, as well as the relationship to any other health care or educational institutions involved in his/her care.
 Participation by patients in clinical training programs or in the gathering of data for research purposes is voluntary.
 The patient has the right to request physician’s credentials.

-The patient has the right to obtain, from the practitioner responsible for coordinating his/her care, complete and current information concerning diagnosis (to the degree known), treatment, and any known prognosis.
+The patient has the right to request and obtain, from the practitioner responsible for coordinating his/her care, complete and current information concerning diagnosis (to the degree known), treatment, and any known prognosis.
 This information will be communicated in terms the patient can reasonably be expected to understand.
 When it is not medically advisable to give such information to the patient, the information will be made available to a legally authorized individual.
 The patient has a right if suffering from any form of breast cancer to complete information on alternative treatments that are medically possible.
 The patient has the right to request and to inspect her/his medical records, request an amendment to, or receive an accounting of disclosures regarding personal health information, and for a reasonable fee, receive a copy of her/his medical record.
 The patient has the right to request and to receive a copy of her/his medical record free if (s)he shows that her/his request is to support a claim or appeal under any provisions of the Social Security Act in any federal or state financial needs-based benefit program.

 Privacy and Confidentiality

 The patient has the right, within the law, to personal and informational privacy, as manifested by the following rights: